pratap-panabaka/gse-gdm-extension/README.md

 3. For Each monitor you can choose different colors, backgroud image, blur, gradient horizontal and gradient vertical.
 4. For Background, you can set primary color and secondary color with gradient horizontal or vertical. you have to enter a valid color for example,`#456789`, `blue` etc. You must be careful while entering these as they must be valid colors.
-5. Important is that, you have to **hit Enter** when you finish writing something in the entry box.
+6. Important is that, you have to **hit Enter** when you finish writing something in the entry box.
-6. Icon themes are collected from `["/usr/local/share/icons/", "/usr/share/icons"]` directories.
+7. Icon themes are collected from `["/usr/local/share/icons/", "/usr/share/icons"]` directories.
-7. Shell themes are collected from `["/usr/local/share/themes/", "/usr/share/themes"]` directories.
+8. Shell themes are collected from `["/usr/local/share/themes/", "/usr/share/themes"]` directories.
-8. Accent Colors - For GNOME 47 accent-colors feature added.
+9. Accent Colors - For GNOME 47 accent-colors feature added.
 If you wish to set topbar color with respect to accent-colors uncomment the code for `#panel` in this extensions `stylesheet.css` file.
-9. Fonts are collected from `["/usr/local/share/fonts", "/usr/share/fonts]` directories.
+10. Fonts are collected from `["/usr/local/share/fonts", "/usr/share/fonts]` directories.
-10. Fonts are filtered by `FontFamilyName` based on font file naming convention and `StyleName` is ignored by this extension.
+11. Fonts are filtered by `FontFamilyName` based on font file naming convention and `StyleName` is ignored by this extension.
-11. You can choose distribution logo from `["/usr/local/share/pixmaps", "/usr/share/pixmaps]` directories.
+12. You can choose distribution logo from `["/usr/local/share/pixmaps", "/usr/share/pixmaps]` directories.
 Valid files with names which include "logo" are only shown.
-12. You can tweak some system settings from the System Settings menu like tap-to-click, show date, seconds, weekday, disable user list, disable restart buttons, show banner message.
+13. You can tweak some system settings from the System Settings menu like tap-to-click, show date, seconds, weekday, disable user list, disable restart buttons, show banner message.
-13. You can type banner message on the entry box provided.
+14. You can type banner message on the entry box provided.
 Make sure you **hit Enter** when you finish writing something in the entry box.
-14. Optionally you can overrride styling with extensions css file. for example
+15. Optionally you can overrride styling with extensions css file. for example
     ```
     #panel {
       background-color: -st-accent-color;
     }
     ```
     Topbar/Panel color will syncronize with the accent-color now (Note that accent-color is introduced in GNOME 47, so for earlier versions Accent Color option will not be shown in this extensions menu.)

+### Going further on customization
+You can set an image as your login screen background, but it’s static by default wich means it will not change unless you do it yourself.
+To change that, @luicfrr created a step-by-step showing how to make it update dynamically (just like on Windows or macOS).
+Check it out [here](https://gist.github.com/luicfrr/c449e307e6116d8b08c9c9ee7f8620a7).

 ### Hiding the Preferences Icon from GDM Login Screen
 Once you enable the extension it is available for regular users too on the Login Screen.